paugier/mercurial-book/en/template.rst

 ..
 Note::

-    If you try to apply a filter to a piece of data that it cannot process, Mercurial will fail and print a Python exception.
-For example, trying to run the output of the ``desc`` keyword into the ``isodate`` filter is not a good idea.
+    If you try to apply a filter to a piece of data that it cannot process, Mercurial will print an error clarifying the incompatibility.
+    For example, trying to apply the 'isodate' filter to the 'desc' keyword is not possible.

+    .. include:: examples/results/template.simple.incompatible.lxo

 Combining filters
 -----------------